 The alternative method is Deprivation and this can be enforced on the grounds of:

 – Because it is deemed conducive to the public interest.

 Numerous reasons will give the Home Office cause to deprive citizenship for the good of the public, including acts of terrorism, espionage, serious organised crime, war crimes or unacceptable behaviours.

 An applicant can appeal before a Judge when revoked through Deprivation but not through Nullity.

-To become a British citizen you may need to prove your knowledge of the English language if you are 18 or over.
-There are some extenuating circumstances where those applying will not need to provide any certification, which includes where you are from, age, refugee status, and many other exemptions but for the majority, they will need to have either an English qualification at B1, B2, C1 or C2 level or a degree taught or researched in English.
+To become a British citizen, you may need to prove your knowledge of the English language if you are 18 or over.
+There are some extenuating circumstances where those applying will not need to provide any certification, but for the majority, they will need to have either an English qualification at B1 level or a degree taught or researched in English.